Sleepdealr/RP2040-designguide/README.md

 Use the XC6206, it's a basic part on JLC.
 The 200mA it provides is plenty for the RP2040.

 The AMS1117 has high quiescent current, needs large caps, and has a bad minimum load.
+Don't use it.

 #### Crystal